Tuning the magnetic properties of Kitaev materials via the antiferromagnetic proximity effect: Novel phases and application to an $\alpha$-RuCl$_3$/MnPS$_3$ bilayer

 To restrict the number of free parameters in Eq.~\eqref{eq:H}, we considered two sets of couplings $(K_1,J_1,\Gamma_1,\Gamma_1',J_3)$, which were proposed in Refs.~\onlinecite{Winter_NatComm2017} and \onlinecite{Moeller_PRB2025} to describe $\alpha$-RuCl$_3$ and are listed in Table~\ref{tab:edmodels}.
 As a result, we are left with two free parameters: $h$ and a dimensionless parameter, $g$, which we will use to interpolate between a pure Kitaev Hamiltonian ($g=0$) and a more realistic model for $\alpha$-RuCl$_3$ ($g=1$).

-We can gain insight into the nature of the ground state at small $g$ and $h/\abs{K_1}$ by performing a perturbative calculation around the Kitaev limit.
-Specifically, when $g=0$ and $h$ is much smaller than the two-flux gap $\Delta_{2f} \sim \abs{K_1}$, the Hamiltonian maps onto an effective low-energy model of itinerant Majorana fermions [see the Supporting Information (SI) for details].
+One can gain insight into the nature of the ground state at small $g$ and $h/\abs{K_1}$ by performing a perturbative calculation around the Kitaev limit.
+Specifically, when $g=0$ and $h$ is much smaller than the flux gap $\Delta_{f} \sim \abs{K_1}$, the Hamiltonian maps onto an effective low-energy model of itinerant Majorana fermions [see the Supporting Information (SI) for details].
 As in the case of a uniform magnetic field\cite{kitaev2006anyons}, the distinctive feature of this model is that the NN hopping term present at $h=0$ is supplemented with next-NN hopping processes.
-However, the staggering of $\mathbf{h}_i$ imprints itself on the sign structure of the hopping amplitudes and thereby \emph{qualitatively} changes the Majorana spectrum at $h \ne 0$.
-Indeed, instead of becoming gapped, the Dirac cones at the $\bm{K}$ and $\bm{K}'$ valleys are shifted by opposite energies, so that the system acquires Majorana Fermi surfaces (see Fig.~\ref{fig:pt}) -- a result that can also be achieved via a magnetoelectric coupling\cite{Chari_PRB2021}.
+However, the staggering of $\mathbf{h}_i$ imprints itself on the signs of the hopping amplitudes and thereby \emph{qualitatively} changes the Majorana spectrum at $h \ne 0$.
+Reference~\onlinecite{Nakazawa_PRB2022} showed that, instead of becoming gapped, the Dirac cones at the $\bm{K}$ and $\bm{K}'$ valleys are shifted by opposite energies, so that the system acquires Majorana Fermi surfaces (see Fig.~\ref{fig:pt}) -- a result that can also be achieved via a magnetoelectric coupling\cite{Chari_PRB2021}.

-Previous work\cite{Colomes_PRL2018} revealed a similar mechanism for complex fermions in a variant of the Haldane model\cite{Haldane_PRL1988}.
-Much like the systems considered here and in Ref.~\onlinecite{Chari_PRB2021}, this model breaks time-reversal symmetry and inversion about the center of a NN bond, but is invariant under the product of those transformations.
-Remarkably, Ref.~\onlinecite{Colomes_PRL2018} also showed that the observed imbalance between the Dirac cones generates \emph{antichiral} edge modes, i.e., copropagating currents at the boundary which are compensated by a counterpropagating current in the gapless bulk [see Fig.~\ref{fig:pt}(b)].
+Colomés and Franz\cite{Colomes_PRL2018} uncovered a similar mechanism for complex fermions in a variant of the Haldane model\cite{Haldane_PRL1988} with the same structure of next-NN hoppings shown in Fig.~\ref{fig:pt}(b).
+Similarly to systems considered here and in Ref.~\onlinecite{Chari_PRB2021}, this model breaks time-reversal symmetry and inversion about the center of a NN bond, but is invariant under the product of those transformations.
+Remarkably, Ref.~\onlinecite{Colomes_PRL2018} also showed that the resulting imbalance between the Dirac cones generates \emph{antichiral} edge modes, i.e., copropagating currents at the boundary which are compensated by a counterpropagating current in the gapless bulk [see Fig.~\ref{fig:pt}(b)].
 Given the similarity to our model, we expect that, regardless of the sign of $K_1$, a KSL will develop antichiral edge modes of Majorana fermions when exposed to a weak staggered magnetic field.
-Therefore, the spin-liquid phase found in this paper at $h\ne 0$ is fundamentally different from the chiral $\mathbb{Z}_2$ spin liquid\cite{kitaev2006anyons,Hickey_NatComm2019} obtained under a weak uniform field.
+Therefore, the spin liquid found in this paper at $h\ne 0$ is fundamentally different from the chiral spin liquid obtained under a weak uniform field\cite{kitaev2006anyons,Hickey_NatComm2019}.